RecursivePineapple/MatterManipulator/README.md

 ## Current Status

-This tool can be used as a standalone mod, but it doesn't come with any default recipes since vanilla just doesn't have enough items or mechanics to support it.
+This tool can be used as a standalone mod with a few dependencies, but it doesn't come with any default recipes since vanilla just doesn't have enough items or mechanics to support it.
 It's highly recommended to add your own recipes if using this in a pack.
 The manipulator crafting components will always be present, so it's also recommended to follow the existing pattern of making components, then combining the components into the final tool.

-This tool was previously in beta, but due to the recent migration to a standalone mod it is in a temporary alpha state.
-From testing it seems like everything works fine, but there are bound to be forgotten features and bugs. **Use in a survival world at your own risk.**
+This tool is in beta, meaning that it can be used in survival worlds if you're fine with loading backups.
+There are certainly still bugs that aren't known, but it seems stable enough to be used.

-If you're using this in GTNH, you must upgrade your GT5u jar to the latest custom release found [here](https://github.com/RecursivePineapple/GT5-Unofficial/releases).
+If you're using this in GTNH, you must upgrade your GT5u jar to the latest custom release found [here](https://github.com/RecursivePineapple/GT5-Unofficial/releases) that matches your modpack version.
 This patched GT5u contains several patches that are required for the matter manipulator to properly interact with GT machines.
 Your game will crash if you try to use a matter manipulator in GTNH without this jar.

 This mod will be added to GTNH and its GT5u PR will be merged some time in the new year, after 2.7 is released and stable.

+## Required Dependencies

+- StructureLib
+- ModularUI 1
+- GTNHLib
+- Postea (temporary, needed for migrating items from GT5u)

+All of these come with GTNH, so you don't need to install anything else if you're using it in the modpack.

 ## Behaviour Overview